Muskan03Jain/Linear-Regression/README.md

     pip install -r requirements.txt
     ```

-3. **Run the Streamlit app**:
+3. **Run the Streamlit app for Bike Rental Prediction**:
     ```sh
-    streamlit run app.py
+    streamlit run bike_rental_app.py
     ```

+4. **Run the Streamlit app for Medical Insurance Amount Prediction**:
+    ```sh
+    streamlit run insurance_app.py
+    ```

-### Usage
+## Usage

+### Bike Rental Prediction System

 - Once the Streamlit app is running, you will see a web interface.
-- Use the provided input fields to select or input the required features.
+- Use the provided input fields to enter the required features.
 - Click the "Submit" button to get the prediction for the total number of bike rentals.

-### Model
+### Medical Insurance Amount Prediction System

+- Once the Streamlit app is running, you will see a web interface.
+- Use the provided input fields to enter the required features.
+- Click the "Submit" button to get the prediction for the medical insurance amount.

+## Models

-The model used in this application is a pre-trained linear regression model saved as a pickle file (`model.pkl`).
-This file is included in the repository.
+Both projects use pre-trained linear regression models saved as pickle files.
+The model files (`bike_rental_model.pkl` and `insurance_model.pkl`) are included in the repository.

-### Files
+## Files

+- `bike_rental_app.py`: The Streamlit application script for the Bike Rental Prediction System.
-- `app.py`: The main Streamlit application script.
+- `insurance_app.py`: The Streamlit application script for the Medical Insurance Amount Prediction System.
 - `requirements.txt`: List of required Python packages.
+- `bike_rental_model.pkl`: The pre-trained model file for the Bike Rental Prediction System.
-- `model.pkl`: The pre-trained model file included in the repository.
+- `insurance_model.pkl`: The pre-trained model file for the Medical Insurance Amount Prediction System.

-### Contributing
+## Contributing

 Feel free to contribute to this project by submitting issues or pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

-### License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### Acknowledgments
+## Acknowledgments

-- This project was developed using [Streamlit](https://www.streamlit.io/).
+- These projects were developed using [Streamlit](https://www.streamlit.io/).
-- Special thanks to the authors of the datasets and tools used in this project.
+- Special thanks to the authors of the datasets and tools used in these projects.